Ordisoftware/Hebrew-Calendar/README.md

 - Copy to the clipboard and print the view.
 - Export of the report in a text file.
 - Export of the month in an image file.
-- Export of the data in a CSV file.
+- Export of the data in a CSV and JSON file.
 - English, French.

 ## Review